The Springfield Botanical Gardens

 The Community Foundation of the Ozarks, 425 E. Trafficway, Springfield, MO 65806.

 This young woman is the Botanical Center's first director.
-With the official title "horticultural coordinator".
-Katie Steinhoff is a horticulturist, landscape designer, outdoorsperson, and much, much more.
-We think she's a winning choice for our lively gardening region.
-You can read her colorful bio here.
+Having been given the official title "horticultural coordinator".
+Katie Steinhoff is a horticulturist, outdoorsperson, landscape designer, and much, much more.
+We think she's a winning choice for our lively gardening region, and you can read her colorful bio here.

 |THE BOTANICAL CENTER BUILDING|